 An unprimed canvas doesn’t have gesso brushed onto its surface.
 Unprimed or raw canvas is easily stretchable over a wooden frame.
 It also saturates your paints better over its surface as there isn’t a barrier between your canvas.

-Overall, the choice is simply up to the artist themselves.
+Overall, the choice is simply up to the artists themselves.
 Practicing with both unprimed and primed canvas makes for interesting renderings and allows for an artist to choose what will work best for their work.

 Artist Canvas Rolls: Weights